Jim Ziolkowski

 Jim Ziolkowski is the founder, president and CEO of buildOn, an international nonprofit organization that runs youth service learning programs in urban U.S. high schools and constructs schools and promotes literacy in developing countries.
 He is the best-selling author of “Walk in Their Shoes: Can One Person Change the World?”

+According to the companies financial 2022 form 990 report Jim was paid $439,039 and an estimated $38,727 from the organization and other related organizations.

 Early life

 Ziolkowski was raised in Jackson, Michigan.
 He grew up in a Roman Catholic family and has credited his faith with influencing his later humanitarian work.

 In 1989, Ziolkowski graduated cum laude from Michigan State University with a bachelor's degree in Finance.
 Ziolkowski spent a significant part of the next year traveling the world and witnessing extreme poverty and the suffering caused by it.
 While backpacking in Nepal, he came upon an isolated village celebrating the opening of a new school.
 Ziolkowski credited the hope he witnessed in this community from increased access to education as an experience that led him to later found buildOn.

 After returning to the United States, Ziolkowski began a career in corporate finance with General Electric (GE) as part of its Financial Management Professionals program, an intensive two-year program that grooms recent college grads for GE leadership roles.

 Inspired by his own travels to some of the world's most economically impoverished countries, Ziolkowski soon quit his job at GE to found Building with Books (which later became buildOn) with the objective of building schools in developing countries and creating youth service learning programs in America's underserved urban neighborhoods.
 Building with Books constructed its first school in 1991 in Bairro Liberdade, Brazil, followed by schools in Malawi and Nepal.

 In 1997, after returning from a school building project in Malawi in which he narrowly survived malaria, Ziolkowski decided to put an increased focus on Building with Books’ U.S. service learning programs.
 Seeking to identify with urban U.S. students in a more meaningful way, Ziolkowski spent the next three years living in Harlem, New York.